Maravai LifeSciences (NASDAQ:MRVI) Issues FY 2022 Earnings Guidance

 Maravai LifeSciences (NASDAQ:MRVI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.74-$1.90 for the period, compared to the consensus EPS estimate of $1.77.
+The company provided earnings per share guidance of $1.74-$1.90 for the period, compared to the consensus earnings per share estimate of $1.77.
 The company issued revenue guidance of $920.00 million-$960.00 million, compared to the consensus revenue estimate of $942.13 million.

 Maravai LifeSciences (NASDAQ:MRVI – Get Rating) last posted its quarterly earnings data on Thursday, May 5th.
-The company reported $0.54 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.43 by $0.11.
+The company reported $0.54 earnings per share for the quarter, beating analysts’ consensus estimates of $0.43 by $0.11.
+The company had revenue of $244.30 million during the quarter, compared to analyst estimates of $232.29 million.
 Maravai LifeSciences had a return on equity of 96.51% and a net margin of 25.25%.
-The business had revenue of $244.30 million during the quarter, compared to the consensus estimate of $232.29 million.
-During the same quarter in the prior year, the company earned $0.26 earnings per share.
-The firm’s quarterly revenue was up 64.8% compared to the same quarter last year.
-On average, equities research analysts predict that Maravai LifeSciences will post 1.83 earnings per share for the current year.
+The firm’s revenue for the quarter was up 64.8% on a year-over-year basis.
+During the same quarter last year, the company earned $0.26 EPS.
+On average, research analysts forecast that Maravai LifeSciences will post 1.85 EPS for the current fiscal year.

-A number of large investors have recently added to or reduced their stakes in the business.
-American International Group Inc. boosted its holdings in shares of Maravai LifeSciences by 25.0% in the 3rd quarter.
-American International Group Inc. now owns 1,994 shares of the company’s stock worth $98,000 after purchasing an additional 399 shares during the period.
-Captrust Financial Advisors lifted its holdings in shares of Maravai LifeSciences by 1.3% in the 1st quarter.
-Captrust Financial Advisors now owns 33,535 shares of the company’s stock worth $1,183,000 after buying an additional 442 shares during the period.
-Metropolitan Life Insurance Co NY lifted its holdings in shares of Maravai LifeSciences by 7.2% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 7,300 shares of the company’s stock worth $306,000 after buying an additional 490 shares during the period.
-Dimensional Fund Advisors LP lifted its holdings in shares of Maravai LifeSciences by 4.4% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 18,461 shares of the company’s stock worth $774,000 after buying an additional 771 shares during the period.
-Finally, Zions Bancorporation N.A. purchased a new stake in shares of Maravai LifeSciences in the 1st quarter worth $28,000.
-50.18% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in MRVI.
+Walleye Capital LLC purchased a new position in Maravai LifeSciences in the 1st quarter valued at approximately $858,000.
+Dynamic Technology Lab Private Ltd purchased a new stake in shares of Maravai LifeSciences during the 1st quarter worth $808,000.
+Dimensional Fund Advisors LP lifted its position in shares of Maravai LifeSciences by 4.4% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 18,461 shares of the company’s stock worth $774,000 after purchasing an additional 771 shares during the last quarter.
+Bank of Montreal Can lifted its position in shares of Maravai LifeSciences by 13.6% during the 1st quarter.
+Bank of Montreal Can now owns 16,563 shares of the company’s stock worth $591,000 after purchasing an additional 1,986 shares during the last quarter.
+Finally, Weiss Multi Strategy Advisers LLC acquired a new stake in Maravai LifeSciences during the 1st quarter worth $379,000.
+Institutional investors and hedge funds own 50.18% of the company’s stock.

 Maravai LifeSciences Holdings, Inc, a life sciences company, provides products to enable the development of drug therapies, diagnostics, novel vaccines, and support research on human diseases in the United States and internationally.
 The company's products address the key phases of biopharmaceutical development and include nucleic acids for diagnostic and therapeutic applications, antibody-based products to detect impurities during the production of biopharmaceutical products, and products to detect the expression of proteins in tissues of various species.